Skip to main content

 Uses – Personal and Professional

-When used professionally by the police, military, or other governmental organisation in relaying abbreviations or letter codes, such as registrations, only the corresponding words are stated.
+When used professionally by the police, military, or other governmental organisations in relaying abbreviations or letter codes, such as registrations, only the corresponding words are stated.
 For example, a registration or call sign of GTW would be stated as "Golf Tango Whisky".

 In less formal use, for example by customer service telephone staff, communications tend to give the letters and clarify with each corresponding alphabet word e.g. ‘G, Golf; T, Tango; W, Whisky,’ or ‘GTW, Golf Tango Whisky.’
 The name John would be communicated as 'J: Juliet, O: Oscar, H: Hotel, N: November' or just, 'John – Juliet, Oscar, Hotel, November'.
 If possible, request they confirm your spelling.